GeorgeHarland/RandomTower/README.md

 Enemies spawn in increasing numbers.
 Slower enemies that can take more hits spawn after a while.

-Enemies are destroyed by the player's circle weapon or the tower's automatic arrow or powerup attacks.
+Enemies are destroyed by the player's circle weapon (arrow keys) or the tower's automatic arrow or powerup attacks.

 There are currently 7 powerups in the game.
 Press Q, W, E after getting some gold to try them out!